aadityavikram/nas_server/README.md

 ![Preview_Functionality_Video](assets/Preview_Functionality_Video.png)

 ## Preview Functionality (Image) with Navigation and Preview.
-Can be opened in new tab by clicking in preview
+Image can be opened in new tab by clicking in preview

 ![Preview_Functionality_Image](assets/Preview_Functionality_Image.png)